octue/octue-sdk-python/docs/contributing.md

 **If you did need to build the documentation**

-Install `doxgen`.
+Install `doxygen`.
 On a mac, that's `brew install doxygen`; other systems may differ.

 Install sphinx and other requirements for building the docs:
 ```